Skip to Content

 Gain vital knowledge and skills in the relevant human bioscience areas to understand the impact of these crucial factors on body function and their vital role in achieving and maintaining good health.
 You’ll also learn about intervention and prevention strategies and their role in improving health outcomes.

 You can choose whether to study on campus or by distance, to fit with your other commitments.
-Later, there’s the opportunity to progress your studies further as a health researcher.
+Later, there’s the opportunity to progress your studies further as a health researcher by enrolling in programmes like a Master of Health Science or PhD.

 The Bachelor of Health Science (Integrated Human Health) will equip you to work in many different fields where you’ll be encouraging people to improve their health.
 Employment opportunities include working on health and wellbeing initiatives in: